 Māori Plant Varieties Committee

-Members of the Māori Plant Varieties Committee are appointed by the Commissioner of Patents under section 57 of the Plant Variety Rights Act 2022.
-This Committee is currently in the process of being established.
+Members of the Māori Plant Varieties Committee are appointed by the Commissioner of Plant Variety Rights under section 57 of the Plant Variety Rights Act 2022.

 The Māori Plant Varieties Committee assesses plant variety rights applications whose varieties belong to an indigenous plant species, or a non-indigenous species of significance.
 The role of the Committee is to determine whether the grant of a plant variety right may have adverse effects on associated kaitiaki relationships with that plant variety.